avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 {{NIST.FIPS.205}} specifies the SLH-DSA (SPHINCS+) algorithm.
 It is a stateless hash-based signature algorithm and is considered safe against attacks by quantum computers.
 The advantage of this algorithm is that the state problem is resolved as part of the algorithm.
 However, the tradeoff is that signature sizes are often an order of magnitude larger than XMSS or LMS.
 This may make deploying these algorithms on constrained devices infeasible.

 ## Employing Module-Lattice-Based Digital Signature Schemes

 {{NIST.FIPS.204}} specifies the ML-DSA (Dilithium) algorithm, a digital signature algorithm based on the hardness of lattice problems over module lattices.
 It serves as a general purpose post-quantum signature algorithm, offering smaller key sizes in comparison to SLH-DSA and fast signature generation.
 For more details, refer to {{I-D.ietf-pquip-pqc-engineers}}.

-## Protocol Revision (Cryptographic Agility) {#protocols}
+## Cryptographic Agility {#protocols}

 Agility in security protocols and message formats, such as IP Security (IPsec) and Internet Key Exchange (IKE) {{RFC6071}}, Transport Layer Security (TLS){{RFC8446}}, Secure/Multipurpose Internet Mail Extensions (S/MIME){{RFC8551}}, is usually understood as the dynamic referencing of the algorithms to be used.
 A concrete migration strategy that allows the existing and future cryptographic algorithms to be used simultaneously during a transition period is usually not described in the respective standards.

 An extension of the existing standards would be needed to integrate the required agility into the existing protocols and formats.
-This is a lot of effort for standardization and implementations if a basic functionality, such as multiple signatures, e.g., in Cryptographic Message Syntax (CMS) {{RFC5652}}, is not already available.
+This requires effort for standardization and implementations if a basic functionality, such as multiple signatures, e.g., in Cryptographic Message Syntax (CMS) {{RFC5652}}, is not already available.
 But even in the case of S/MIME and CMS, a corresponding profiling is still necessary to describe how the multiple signatures are to be used specifically for the migration.

 # Map of Migration Strategies to Reference Use Cases